Siem Reap (Day 1) – Pub Street & Old Market

 Ice Kacang machine

-What really piqued my interest was the brightly-colored ice kacang machine.
+What really piqued my interest was the brightly-coloured ice kacang machine.
 Before that day, I had seen this antique only in museums and the Singapore sitcom Phua Chu Kang.

 Ice Kacang machine